andrewdalpino/UltraZoom/README.md

 - **Denoising and Deblurring**: During the enhancement stage, the model removes multiple types of noise and blur making images look crisp and clean.

-- **Next-gen architecture**: Ultra Zoom employs a convolutional neural network architecture that performs better than previous generations by employing a modern architecture with spatial attention, wide non-linear activations, and sub-pixel convolution.

 ## Pretrained Models

 The following pretrained models are available on HuggingFace Hub.